Oesophageal food impaction (or steakhouse syndrome) refers to a food bolus acutely obstructing the oesophagus.

 Treatment and prognosis

-Treatments that are less invasive than endoscopy include effervescent crystals, coca-cola, glucagon, and muscle relaxants.
+Treatments that are less invasive than endoscopy include effervescent crystals, carbonated drinks, glucagon, and muscle relaxants.

 - 1. Spinou E, Kubba H, Guse J et-al. The radiological management of oesophageal food bolus obstruction using a gas-forming agent and barium.
 Auris Nasus Larynx.
 2003;30 (1): 103-5.
 Pubmed citation